fattureincloud/fattureincloud-python-sdk/README.md

 ## Installation & Usage
 ### pip install

-If the python package is hosted on a repository, you can install directly using:
+You can install our python package directly using:

 ```sh
 pip install fattureincloud-python-sdk